pau-lo/Eda-streamlit-pandas-profiling/README.md

 # EDA Pandas Profiling using streamlit

-Upload a dataset and use pandas profiling to create a complete exploratory data analysis.
+Upload a dataset and use pandas profiling to create a complete exploratory data analysis via streamlit.

 ## App sample